Skip to main content

 The struggle: You start strong, then check Twitter "real quick."
 Two hours later, you've accomplished nothing.

-Challenge: Deadline Panic
+Challenge: Deadline Crunch

 Challenge: Creative Burnout